 11. Testimonials and Endorsements

-Testimonials and endorsements are a tremendous method for creating credibility for a website.
+Testimonials and endorsements are a great method for creating credibility for a website.
 Most people realize this and, given we are talking about the web, services on sites such as Fiverr have popped up offering to give completely unfounded testimonials and endorsements.

 The FTC is aware this is an area ripe for abuse.
 A website audit focuses on whether all your endorsements and testimonials are accurate and, just as importantly, whether you have documentation supporting their authenticity.
 This prepares you for any investigative efforts by the FTC.